katehu/katehu.github.io/publications.md

 For semiparametric model developers
-"A Z-estimation system for two-phase sampling with applications to additive hazards models and epidemiologic studies" <br/> PhD Diss.*University of Washington ResearchWorks Archive* (2014). [[link]](https://digital.lib.washington.edu/researchworks/handle/1773/27427)
+"A Z-estimation system for two-phase sampling with applications to additive hazards models and epidemiologic studies" <br/> PhD Diss.*University of Washington ResearchWorks Archive* (2014). [[link]](https://digital.lib.washington.edu/researchworks/handle/1773/27427) <br/>
 <small> Chapter 1 & 2 lay out on how to develop and extend semiparametric models systematically <small>

 ## Sampling designs with and for new technologies <a name="study-design"></a>

-My next research interest is adatpive and scalable sampling designs<br/>
+My next research interest is adatpive and scalable sampling designs.
+Please email contact@katehu.com if you are interested in discussion. <br/>

 **Hu, J**, Jerkins, J, Goebel, N. Routing Method for Mobile Monitoring Platforms --- A scalable sampling method that dispatches a fleet of vehicles to collect environmental data unbiasedly (U. S. Application Serial No.17/332789) [[link]](https://uspto.report/patent/app/20210377708) <br/>